nbice1/First-Order-Logic/README.md

 vIR,n,p - Apply Disjunction Introduction to the formula at line n, resulting in a formula with formula p as its right disjunct.

+vE,j,k-l,m-n - Apply Disjunction Elimination to the disjunction at line j using subproofs k-l and m-n.
+Subproofs k-l and m-n must begin with the left and right disjunct, respectively, of the disjunction and must end with the same formula, which will be outputted.

+>E,n,m - Apply Conditional Elimination to the conditional at line m using its antecendent at line n.

+>I,n-m - Apply Conditional Introduction to the subproof from line n to m.

+~E,n - Apply Negation Elimination to the double negation at line n.

+~I,n-m - Apply Negation Introduction to the subformula from line n to m.
+The formula at line m must be F.

+-ER,n,m - Apply Biconditional Elimination to the formula at line n using the left subformula at line m, outputting the right subformula.

+-EL,n,m - Apply Biconditional Elimination to the formula at line n using the right subformula at line m, outputting the left subformula.